+X2.1 The ASTM rules require a standard to be reviewed every five years for adequacy of technical contents.
+This standard, ASTM G2 - 81, was reviewed in 1986 and incorporates the following:

+X2.1.1 The title was changed from Standard Practice to Standard Test Method since this standard is used throughout the industry as a product acceptance test.
+In addition the title was revised to clarify the two distinct test conditions; one for 680° F water and the other for 750° F steam.
+The word "hafnium" was also added to the title.

+X2.1.2 The common terminology for reporting of data is weight gain in mg/dm^2 .
+However, to conform to the ASTM terminology, the unit of area is given in m^2 , the SI unit, and the terms "weight" and "weight gain" have been replaced with "mass" and" mass gain" since the SI unit of measure is grams.

-- X2.1 The ASTM rules require a standard to be reviewed every five years for adequacy of technical contents.
-This standard, ASTM G 2M 81, was reviewed in 1986 and incorporates the following: - X2.1.1 Title was changed from Standard Practice to Standard Test Method since this standard is used throughout the industry as a product acceptance test.
-In addition the title was revised to clarify the two distinct test conditions; one for 633°K water and the other for 673°K steam.
-The word "hafnium" was also added to the title. - X2.1.2 Over the years this standard has undergone numerous changes as well as form and style of ASTM standards.
-This revision has been restructured to follow guidelines for ASTM test methods given in Form and Style for ASTM Standards, 7th Edition, March 1986. - X2.1.3 Additional definitions have been added to eliminate confusion regarding terminologies such as control coupons and high mass gain coupons. - X2.1.4 The common terminology for reporting of data is weight gain in mg/dm2.
-However, to conform to the SI terminology, the unit of area is given in m2, and terms "weight" and "weight gain" have been replaced with "mass" and "mass gain" since the unit of measure is in grams. - X2.1.5 The acceptance requirements for an autoclave test have been revised to be based on control coupons mass gain standard deviations from the mean value rather than an arbitrary value previously used.
-This change was incorporated in order to establish a more rigorous acceptance criteria and to control the autoclave test better within a run and between runs. - X2.1.6 A method for establishing the mean and standard
+X2.1.3 Over the years this standard has undergone numerous changes as well as form and style of ASTM standards.
+This revision has been restructured to follow guidelines for ASTM test methods given in Form and Style for ASTM Standards, 7th Edition, March 1986.

+X2.1.4 Additional definitions have been added to eliminate confusions regarding terminologies such as control coupons and high weight gain coupons.

+X2.1.5 The acceptance requirements for an autoclave test have been revised to be based on control coupons weight gain standard deviations from the mean value rather than an arbitrary value previously used.
+This change was incorporated in order to establish a more rigorous acceptance criteria and to better control the autoclave test within a run and between runs.

+X2.1.6 A method for establishing the mean and standard

-- deviation of control coupons has been added in this revision to standardize the procedure.
-An alternate method for control coupons which are used repeatedly is also added. - X2.1.7 Requirements for reporting results were established in this revision. - X2.1.8 The detailed sample preparation section has been moved to a non-mandatory guide in the appendix because of wide variety of techniques used in the laboratories. - X2.1.9 There remain variables affecting this test that are as yet unidentified that may lead to excessive corrosion or lack of corrosion.
+deviation of control coupons has been added in this revision to standardize the procedure.
+An alternate method for control coupons which are used repeatedly over and over is also added.

+X2.1.7 Requirements for reporting results was established in this revision.

+X2.1.8 The detailed sample preparation section has been moved to a nonmandatory guide in the appendix because of wide variety of techniques used in the laboratories.

+X2.1.9 There remain variables affecting this test that are as yet unidentified that may lead to excessive corrosion or lack of corrosion.
 It is suspected that one of these variables is the presence of impurities in the water at concentration not detectable at this time.
 The control scheme to compensate for this feature is the presence of control coupons in the test on which validity or severity of the test is measured.
-This control is imperfect because of variability in performance among specimens in any lot of control coupons. - X2.1.10 High mass gain coupons have been used to assure minimum test sensitivity by some laboratories.
-This practice is encouraged to form a data base consideration of the high mass gain coupons as a mandatory requirement in future revisions of this standard. - X2.1.11 In steam test by venting method A, degassing of steam results in reducing the oxygen content of the steam to a minimum level.
-However, the venting time required to achieve the desired oxygen level is dependent upon the initial amount of water, autoclave pressure, and temperature during venting and venting duration and frequency.
-Therefore it is impractical to specify a minimum venting time.
+This control is imperfect because of variability in performance among specimens in the lot of control coupons.

+X2.1.10 High weight gain coupons have been used to assure minimum test sensitivity by some laboratories.
+This practice is encouraged to form a data base consideration of the high weight gain coupons as a mandatory requirement in future revisions of this test method.

+X2.1.11 In steam test by Venting Method A, degassing of steam realizes in reducing the oxygen content of steam to a minimum level.
+However the venting time required to achieve the desired oxygen level is dependent upon the amount of initial water, autoclave pressure, and temperature during venting and venting duration and frequency and therefore it is impractical to specify a minimum venting time.

+G 2 - 88 (2002)